peterwittek/somoclu/src/Python/doc/source/download.rst

 *************************
 Download and Installation
 *************************
-The entire package for is available as a `gzipped tar <https://pypi.python.org/packages/source/n/somoclu/somoclu-1.5.tar.gz>`_ file from the `Python Package Index <https://pypi.python.org/pypi/somoclu/>`_, containing the source, documentation, and examples.
+The package is available in the `Python Package Index <https://pypi.python.org/pypi/somoclu/>`_, containing the source, documentation, and examples.
 The latest development version is available on `GitHub <https://github.com/peterwittek/somoclu>`_.

 Dependencies
 ============